algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 print(compileTeal(program, Mode.Application))
 ```

 This opcode takes two parameters.
 The first represents an index into the accounts array where `int 0` is the sender of the transaction’s address.
 If additional accounts are passed in using the `--app-account` `goal` option then higher index numbers would be used to retrieve values.
-The actual address can also be specified as long as is it in the accounts array.
+The actual address can also be specified as long as is it is in the accounts array.
 The second parameter is the Asset ID of the asset to examine.
 This can be either an index into the assets array or the actual asset ID.
 The asset must be in the assets array for the call to be successful.
 In this example, the asset ID is 2.
 This opcode supports getting the asset balance and the frozen state of the asset for the specific account.
 To get the frozen state, replace `AssetBalance` above with `AssetFrozen`.
 This opcode also returns two values to the top of the stack.
 The first is a 0 or  1, where 0 means the asset balance was not found and 1 means an asset balance was found in the accounts balance record.

 It is also possible to get an Asset’s configuration information within a smart contract if the asset ID is passed with the transaction in the assets array.
 This can be done with `goal` by supplying the `--foreign-asset` parameter.
 The value of the parameter should be the asset ID.
 To read the configuration, the `asset_params_get` opcode must be used.
 This opcode should be supplied with one parameter, which is the index into the assets array or the actual asset ID.